 According to the calendar, spring is finally here in South Africa.
-But for us, living on the West Coast of South Africa, there is another way to determine whether spring finally arrived … wildflowers pop up everywhere!
+But for us, living on the West Coast of South Africa, there is another way to determine whether spring finally arrived except looking at the calendar … suddenly, wildflowers pop up everywhere!

 We are fortunate to live on the doorstep of the West Coast National Park.
 And within this park is the Postberg Nature Reserve.
-This reserve is only open for visitors during August and September – particularly to view the exceptional wildflowers in full bloom.
+This reserve is only open for visitors during August and September – in particular to view the exceptional wildflowers in full bloom.

 There is a great circular route one can drive to see these flowers (we have done this last year and you can read about it here), but this year we decided it was time to do the popular two-day hiking trail.

 Information on the trail: